Indiana Senate passes bill to legalize throwing stars

 “They’re a ton of fun, and I think as long as we are being safe and we are educating people about them, I think it’s absolutely something that we should allow,” Deschain said.

 The bill passed the state Senate on a 48-1 vote.
-It now heads to the House for consideration.
+It heads to the House next for consideration.